Roaim/DTBazar/dtb-android/README.md

 * Leakcanary

 ### Application Architecture
-**MVVM** architecture with **Repository** pattern is followed.
+**MVVM** architecture with **Repository** pattern and **Single-Activity** model is followed.
 The inner layers don't know anything about the outer layers and the outer layers have reference to the immediate inner layers only.
 ![android-architecture](dtbazar-android-architecture.png)